What Do Cardinals Eat? How to Attract Cardinals

-The key is to focus on the trifecta of providing food, cover and places to raise young, says Gary Ritchison, an ornithologist at Eastern Kentucky University and writer of the bird guide Northern Cardinal.
-A deep dive into the life of cardinals unveils clues to help you attract the ubiquitous backyard birds.
+The key is to focus on the trifecta of providing food, cover and places for cardinals to nest and raise young, says Gary Ritchison, an ornithologist at Eastern Kentucky University and writer of the Wild Bird Guide: Northern Cardinal.
+A deep dive into the life of these birds unveils clues to help you attract cardinals.

-Seed-bearing plants to try: corn, Purple Majesty millet, nasturtium, purple coneflower, safflower, sunflower and sweet pea.
+When selecting plants to attract cardinals, look for some with medium-sized seeds as well as a mixture of seasonality.
+Seed-bearing plants to try include Purple Majesty millet, nasturtium, purple coneflower, safflower, sunflower and sweet pea.

-Although seeds are a favorite food, cardinals eat a lot of wild fruits.
+Although seeds are a favorite food, northern cardinals also eat a lot of berries.
 As nonmigratory birds, they seek a variety of foods as availability changes throughout the year.
 “They’re pretty adaptive,” Gary says.
 “They have to be, as a resident bird.”
 But as they consume fruits, studies suggest, cardinals still are after the seeds, often discarding much of the fruit pulp.
 For that reason, fruits with larger seeds may be more attractive.
-Also look for a range of fruiting times and, since cardinals forage low to the ground, shorter varieties.
-(How to: Attract Backyard Birds with Berries)
+Look for berry bushes with a range of fruiting times and, since cardinals forage low to the ground, dwarf shrubs.
+To attract cardinals, try sumac, dogwood, hackberry, northern bayberry and serviceberry.

-Often foraging on open ground, cardinals need to retreat quickly to safety.
-In summer, they use the same shrubs that provide nesting sites, but in winter, they escape to evergreens.
+Though Northern cardinals forage on open ground, the birds need a place to retreat quickly to safety.
+In summer, cardinals use dense shrubs that provide nesting sites, but in winter, they escape to evergreens.
 During cold weather, cardinals form flocks that move around in search of food.
-So yards with plentiful food and cover have the best chance of hosting that picture-perfect vision of red dotting a snow-covered tree.
-(Check out: Top 10 Dwarf Conifers)
+Yards that offer plentiful food and cover have the best chance of creating that picture-perfect vision of red cardinals dotting a snowy tree.
+Try arborvitae, juniper and spruce.